edwardromero25/Kinematics-Model/README.md

   </a>
 </div>

-## Computer Model
+## Overview

 <div align="center">
   <img src="images/example.png" alt="example" style="max-width: 100%; height: auto;">
 </div>

-This is a computer model that evaluates the efficacy of a 3D clinostat's microgravity simulation.
+This is a computer model that evaluates the efficacy of microgravity simulation devices.

 ## Built With